 After diarrhoea or sickness, parents should keep children home for 48 hours (or in the case of diarrhea until a formed stool is passed).

 Please note this is only a guide and medical advice should always be sought.
-Children must never come to nursery if they are feeling unwell or have a high temperature regardless of them being infectious or not: Please note we can and will refuse admittance to children who have a temperature, sickness and diarrhea or a contagious infection or disease.
+Children must never come to nursery if they are feeling unwell or have a high temperature regardless of them being infectious or not: If they need an infant medication such as Calpol they must not attend nursery.
+Please note we can and will refuse admittance to children who have a temperature, sickness and diarrhea or a contagious infection or disease.

 |Illness||Period when infectious||Minimum period of staying away from nursery|